-Taking an OCT of your eye, produces a contour map of your retina and macula, which are parts of the light sensitive layer at the back of the eye, (please see diagram below under ‘Basic anatomy of the eye).
+Taking an OCT of your eye, produces a contour map of your retina and macula, which are parts of the light sensitive layer at the back of the eye, (please see diagram on page 2).

 Images of the retina are used by your doctor to monitor your condition.
 Your doctor may have referred you for one test or multiple tests.